wp-cli/handbook/repository-management.md

 Used states:

-* `unconfirmed` - The bug/problem in the issue could not be replicated yet or might be related to the reporter's environment.
+* `state:unconfirmed` - The bug/problem in the issue could not be replicated yet or might be related to the reporter's environment.
-* `unsupported` - The issue is outside of the scope of a bug report and cannot be supported on GitHub.
+* `state:unsupported` - The issue is outside of the scope of a bug report and cannot be supported on GitHub.
 The reporter should be pointed towards one of the [support channels](http://wp-cli.org/#support).

-_Example: `state:unconfirmed`_

 ### Required Labels